 Attractions and Places to Visit in Norwich

-Norwich, county town of Norfolk, lies on the little River Wensum within easy reach of the beautiful Norfolk Broads, which can easily be explored by boat.
-Norwich has more medieval churches (32 in all) than any other city in England except London.
+Norwich, the county town of Norfolk, lies on the tranquil River Wensum, just a short distance from the scenic Norfolk Broads, which are perfect for exploring by boat.
+The city boasts more medieval churches (32 in total) than any other city in England except London, offering a glimpse into its rich past.

-A bustling business and shopping center, Norwich is East Anglia's traditional capital, a fact reflected in its splendid Norman cathedral.
-Centuries of history can be found in its old gateways and winding lanes, and it's also a vibrant cultural hub famous for the two-week long Norfolk and Norwich Festival.
-The event takes place each May with musical and theatrical performances, as well as visual art exhibitions.
+A bustling business and shopping centre, Norwich is East Anglia's traditional capital, reflected in its magnificent Norman cathedral.
+Centuries of history can be discovered in its old gateways and winding lanes, while the city also thrives as a cultural hub.
+Every May, the Norfolk and Norwich Festival brings two weeks of music, theatre, and visual arts to the city.

 Norwich Castle Museum and Art Gallery

-Built on a large artificial mound, Norwich Castle consists mainly of a Norman keep constructed in 1094 by William II.
-Now home to a superb museum and art gallery, the castle's interior is set out as a rotunda surrounded by various galleries containing extensive archaeological sections, natural history dioramas, collections of medieval weapons, glassware and ceramics.
-The painting collection includes English and Dutch masters of the 17th and 18th centuries, as well as examples from the famous Norwich School of painting.
+Perched on a large artificial mound, Norwich Castle was originally a Norman keep built in 1094 by William II.
+Today, it houses a superb museum and art gallery, featuring extensive archaeological displays, natural history dioramas, medieval weapons, glassware, and ceramics.
+Its painting collection includes works by English and Dutch masters of the 17th and 18th centuries, as well as pieces from the renowned Norwich School of painting.

 Dragon Hall

-Dragon Hall, an outstanding Grade 1 listed medieval trading hall dating from 1430, is famous for its spectacular Great Hall featuring an impressive timber crown-post roof and intricately carved dragon.
-Built by merchant Robert Toppes as the heart of his international trading empire, it was once full of wool, cloth, timber, spices, pottery and other items of trade.
-Amazingly, the whole structure was lost for centuries, concealed within a terrace of houses and shops.
-Now fully restored, the Dragon Hall is a remarkable museum that vividly portrays medieval trade and civic life in 15th century Norwich.
+Dragon Hall is a Grade I listed medieval trading hall dating from 1430, famous for its Great Hall with a stunning timber crown-post roof and intricately carved dragon.
+Built by merchant Robert Toppes, it once hosted wool, cloth, timber, spices, pottery, and more.
+Hidden for centuries within a terrace of houses and shops, the hall has now been fully restored and operates as a museum showcasing 15th-century medieval trade and civic life.

 Norfolk and Suffolk Aviation Museum

-The Museum features a display covering the history of the Royal Observer Corps, as well as a rare nosepiece of a Felixstowe F5 flying boat discovered in a garden after 60 years use as a potting shed.
-Aviation fans will also want to visit the City of Norwich Aviation Museum in Horsham St. Faith with its displays of aircraft such as the Vulcan, Dart Herald and Vampire.
-Exhibits include memorabilia from the 8th Army Air Force stationed here in WWII.
+Aviation enthusiasts will enjoy the Norfolk and Suffolk Aviation Museum, featuring exhibits on the Royal Observer Corps and a rare Felixstowe F5 flying boat nosepiece, discovered in a garden after 60 years.
+The nearby City of Norwich Aviation Museum in Horsham St. Faith displays aircraft including the Vulcan, Dart Herald, and Vampire, along with memorabilia from the 8th Army Air Force stationed locally during WWII.

 City of Norwich Aviation Museum